Skip to content

 Troubleshooting

-There are a couple of things you should be aware of when obfuscating and shrinking software.
-The weakest part of an application considering name obfuscation and code shrinking is code that uses reflection to dynamically load classes, invoke methods etc. Therefore, you have to be especially careful when using the yguard task on applications that rely on reflection.
+There are a couple of things you should be aware of when obfuscating software.
+The weakest part of an application considering name obfuscation is code that uses reflection to dynamically load classes, invoke methods etc. Therefore, you have to be especially careful when using the yguard task on applications that rely on reflection.
 The most important facts to keep in mind when using yGuard are described here briefly:

-• The customized serialization mechanism will not work if you obfuscated or shrinked the writeObject and readObject methods as well as the serializationUID field.
+• The customized serialization mechanism will not work if you obfuscated the writeObject and readObject methods as well as the serializationUID field.

 • Simple bean introspection will not work, if you decide to obfuscate your public accessor methods, since it makes use of reflection.